martinnicolas/stimulus-file-input-validator/README.md

 ```
 If no custom error messages are set the controller will use the default values.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/martinnicolas/stimulus-file-input-validator.

 ## License

 The package is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).